 The Director shall be responsible for ensuring minutes of all business transacted are kept.
-The minutes secretary to Board meetings will normally be a member of AQA staff, other than the Director, or some other person appointed by the Director.

 11.3 Consultation between meetings

 11.3.1 Audit Reports

 With regards to audit reports, the Director may consult with Board members directly by email for the confirmation of audit reports prior to sending these to the university audited.